Wolf3s/xbmc4xbox-python/python/Doc/library/timeit.rst

 Basic Examples
 --------------

-The following example shows how the :ref:`timeit-command-line-interface` can be used to compare three different expressions:
+The following example shows how the :ref:`command-line-interface` can be used to compare three different expressions:

 .. code-block:: sh